Community organisation providing mentoring, case management, parenting support, youth work, engagement and homework services across Sydney.

 What we do

 Phoenix House provides alternative education pathways for disengaged and at risk young people, many of whom are affected by family breakdown, substance abuse, mental health issues, domestic violence and financial constraints.
 We provide early intervention programs and support services such as case-management and counselling.
 Over the past four years Phoenix House has developed various educational, vocational, resilience, life-skills and work skills programs.
-Our core team of qualified educators works closely with TAFE, schools and the community, including CALD representatives and migrants, on the design and delivery of our programs.
+Our core team of qualified educators works closely with TAFE, various RTOs, schools and the community, including CALD representatives and migrants, on the design and delivery of our programs.
 All students in Phoenix House programs have case management and counselling support.

-Mentoring and case management support are delivered by experienced and qualified youth development specialists.
+Case management support are delivered by experienced and qualified youth development specialists.
 Our services are provided on identified needs basis, following an initial assessment by a Phoenix House staff member to young people who are aged 14 to 24 years.
 The aim of the service is to give young people and families the information, skills and resources they need to improve personal or family circumstances, change their behaviour and learn new skills.
 We can offer support with:

 - work and study